 Figure 1: LES of near surface turbulence coupled to a carbonate system solver.
-Alkalinity is added at a rate of 4 μ mol kgsw1 m-2 s-1 for 20 minutes to the top grid cell at the start of the simulation.
-Turbulence, generated by surface wind stress and cooling, sets the rate at which it mixes downwards (a) along with associated waters of lowered pCO_2 (b).
+Alkalinity is added at a rate of 4 $\mu$ mol kgsw m-2 s-1 for 20 minutes to the top grid cell at the start of the simulation.
+Turbulence, generated by surface wind stress and cooling, sets the rate at which it mixes downwards (a) along with associated waters of lowered pCO2 (b).
 Turbulent plumes and eddies lead to inhomogeneities in water properties at scales of tens of meters.

-For alkalized plumes associated with outfalls from, for example, wastewater treatment plants, integral models (that assume plume properties such that the governing equations are simplified) have been developed to examine the initial dilution close to jets and buoyant plumes up to kilometer scales (Jirka et al. 1996).
+- 155 For alkalized plumes associated with outfalls from, for example, wastewater treatment plants, integral models (that assume plume properties such that the governing equations are simplified) have been developed to examine the initial dilution close to jets and buoyant plumes up to kilometer scales (Jirka et al. 1996).
 These models are highly configurable, enabling specific diffuser configurations as well as the potential to incorporate sediment laden plumes with particle settling (Bleninger & Jirka 2004).
-Results are commonly accepted for engineering purposes, defining mixing zones, and providing a fast "first look" at diffusion and mixing near an outfall site.
+Results are commonly accepted for engineering purposes, defining mixing zones, and providing a fast "first look" at - 160 diffusion and mixing near an outfall site.
 However, these models rely on assumptions about the underlying physics of fluid flow (e.g., axisymmetric plumes and simplified entrainment rates) that may not be accurate under general oceanic conditions, and results will not include all effects of irregular bathymetry, finite domain size or arbitrarily non-uniform ambient conditions.
 Nevertheless, their simplicity makes them very useful.
-For example, by combining several simple process models for plume dilution, particle dissolution, and carbon chemistry, Caserini et al. (2021) have simulated the initial dilution of slaked lime Ca(OH)2 particles and alkalinity in a plume behind a moving vessel.
+For example, by combining several simple process models for plume dilution, particle dissolution, and carbon chemistry, Caserini et al. (2021) have simulated the initial dilution of slaked lime - 165 Ca(OH)2 particles and alkalinity in a plume behind a moving vessel.

-Other methods for modeling at this scale include Reynolds Averaged Navier Stokes (RANS) and Unsteady RANS (URANS), wherein fluctuations against a slowly varying or time mean
+Other methods for modeling at this scale include Reynolds Averaged Navier Stokes (RANS) and Unsteady RANS (URANS), wherein fluctuations against a slowly varying or time mean background are parametrized, often using constant (large) eddy diffusivities and viscosities.
+These approaches are often inaccurate at these scales, resulting in simulations that are too diffusive or lacking processes that are of leading order importance to mixing (Golshan et al. 2017, Chang & Scotti 2004).

-- 223 background are parametrized, often using constant (large) eddy diffusivities and viscosities. - 224 These approaches are often inaccurate at these scales, resulting in simulations that are too - 225 diffusive or lacking processes that are of leading order importance to mixing (Golshan et al. - 226 2017, Chang & Scotti 2004). - 227 There are multiple, potentially interacting sources of uncertainty to consider when evaluating - 228 the uncertainty of the applications described above.
-Perhaps best understood but still - 229 problematic is the uncertainty that arises from the computational intractability of simulating all - 230 the relevant scales in the μm to km range at once, necessitating the different modeling - 231 approaches for different scales, with parameterizations to account for unresolved scales and - scale interactions.
-The dissolved carbonate chemistry of seawater is relatively well - 233 parameterized (Zeebe and Wolf-Gladrow 2001), but some modest uncertainties arise from - 234 approximations required for computational tractability (Smith et al. 2018).
-The least understood - but potentially dominant source of uncertainty pertains to the representation of the microscale - biological, chemical, and physical dynamics of particles, which is an active area of experimental - and observational investigation (Subhas et al. 2022, Fuhr et al. 2022, Hartmann et al. 2023). - 238 While the explicit multiphase modeling of the particles themselves is computationally costly, an - 239 approach wherein the parametrized evolution of inertia-less Lagrangian particles are simulated - 240 may provide a fruitful middle ground, providing a mechanism to realistically determine the - 241 alkalinity release field associated with the advection, mixing, sinking and dissolution of reactive - 242 mineral particles.
-These questions about particles apply to those released in OAE deployments, - 243 as well as particles that precipitate from seawater in part due to OAE deployments, and finally - 244 the role of ambient biotic and abiotic particles where OAE is deployed.
+- 170 There are multiple, potentially interacting sources of uncertainty to consider when evaluating the uncertainty of the application described above.
+Perhaps best understood but still problematic is the uncertainty that arises from the computational intractability of simulating all the relevant scales in the μm to km range at once, necessitating the different modeling approaches for different scales, with parameterizations to account for unresolved scales and scale interactions.
+The dissolved carbonate chemistry of seawater is relatively well parameterized (Zeebe and Wolf-Gladrow 2001), but some modest uncertainties arise - 175 from approximations required for computational tractability (Smith et al. 2018).
+The least understood but potentially dominant source of uncertainty pertains to the representation of the microscale biological, chemical, and physical dynamics of particles, which is an active area of experimental and observational investigation (Subhas et al. 2022, Fuhr et al. 2022, Hartmann et al. 2023).
+These questions about particles apply to those released in OAE deployments, as well as particles that precipitate from seawater in part due to OAE deployments, and finally the role of ambient biotic and abiotic particles where OAE is deployed.

-2.1.2.
-Local to regional scales (m to km)
+180 2.1.2 Local to regional scales (m to km)